ThuyHaLE/OptiMoldIQ/docs/documentations/validationOrchestrator/OptiMoldIQ_dynamicCrossDataValidator_overview.md

 ## 1. Overview
 `DynamicCrossDataValidator` is an agent in the data pipeline orchestrator, responsible for validating production records against reference datasets (mold specifications, machine info, item compositions).

 It ensures:
-- Consistency of item – mold – machine – composition mappings.
+- Consistency of `item – mold – machine – composition mappings`.
-- Detection of mismatches and missing (invalid) reference data.
+- Detection of `mismatches and missing (invalid) reference data`.
-- Generation of structured warnings for downstream quality control.
+- Generation of `structured warnings` for downstream quality control.
-- Export of results as Excel reports with versioning.
+- Export of results as `Excel reports` with versioning.

 ---